Megamiun/iguana-iguana/README.md

         - Teacher Capacity: 120 hours/week (6 teachers)
         - Pressure Ratio: 1.00 (100%) ⚠️
         - Status: Exactly at capacity
-    - This considers that if a student has access to a course, he needs to take it ASAP
-      - This is not possible, as that would cause a shortage of teachers specialized on Math
+    - This means that it is impossible to allow all possible students to have access to their core courses.
+- Strategy for scheduling:
+  - Schedules all students on maximum grade level.
+If not possible, fails.
+  - Schedules all possible remaining students on best-effort basis.
+If not possible, logs warning, but continues.
+  - Schedules elective courses in a round-robin manner with no students.
+Will not force students into electives.
 - For simplicity's sake, no master Schedule object has been created
   - Although it could be useful in scenarios where drafts and reviews may be necessary, it would have been a completely out of scope choice for this MVP